cyberconnecthq/cyberconnect-docs/docs/Apis/proof.md

 ## Example

-[CyberConnect Official Solana Webpage](https://sol.cyberconnect.me/) provides an implementation of PoC and a visble display of proof data.
+[CyberConnect Official Solana Webpage](https://sol.cyberconnect.me/) provides an implementation of PoC and a display of proof data.
 Connect to your Solana wallet and follow someone on the site.
 You can see a your connection proofs like this image:

 ![Proof](../../static/img/tutorial/proof.png)